Build good mental health with coaching

 What is good mental health?

 It's not just the absence of certain mental health issues or conditions (like depression or anxiety).
 It's the state of flourishing, with a positive internal condition above the baseline of just being "fine" or "okay".
-Some people might think that good mental health is defined as the absence of emotional problems, but that's not really the whole story.
+Some people might think that good mental health is defined as the absence of emotional stress, but that's not really the whole story.

 It's close to happiness, but more on the 'wellbeing' side than the 'experiencing pleasure' side.